 1. BOARD MEMBERSHIP

 Size and Composition of Board - Independent/Non-Independent.
-Acadia’s board of trustees currently consists of eight members (the “Trustees”), seven “independents” and one “non-independent” (the “Board”).
-In accordance with the New York Stork Exchange Listed Company Manual, Acadia will always have a majority of independent Trustees.
+The board of trustees (the "Board") of Acadia Relaty Trust (the "Company") currently consists of eight members (the “Trustees”), seven “independents” and one “non-independent”.
+In accordance with the New York Stock Exchange Listed Company Manual, the Company will always have a majority of independent Trustees.

 Lead Trustee .
-The Board should have leadership for the independent Trustees.
 The independent Trustees shall elect annually, from among themselves, an independent Lead Trustee.
 The duties of the Lead Trustee shall include, without limitation, the following:

 - to chair and facilitate discussions among the independent Trustees;